Man Up | Ep. 225 • December 22, 2017

 “Okay, it is day one of complete disconnect.
 I saw her in the office.
 We met eyes.”
 They work in the same office, a complete disconnect is not ideal in that situation.
 I mean, complete disconnect, but there’s – calibrated disconnect is better.
 These are terms that come out of the free course I made, the master class on how to get your ex back.
 You’re going to be seeing her a bunch of times.
 You don’t want to be just ignoring her because then it’ll look out of the ordinary.
 You do want to just be civil, but just not like anything beyond that.
 And then I say a lot more about that particular strategy in the course, the free course that’s available inside the Man Up private Facebook group.

 “I feel like if I don’t contact her, I will lose her to another guy.”
 Yeah.
 Well, that makes sense.
-If you focus on the feeling that you might lose her to another guy, you’re always going to be this needy guy that will repel her, in fact, repel any woman that you have thought like that about.
+If you focus on the feeling that you might lose her to another guy, you’re always going to be this needy guy that will repel her, in fact, repel any woman that you have a thought like that about.
 A lot of guys do.
 A lot of needy guys, co-dependent in this situation, they exhibit co-dependent behavior if not actually being co-dependent.
 What happens is that neediness overrides the previous fun, loving guy that she fell in love with, and now he becomes possessive.

 That’s what you are right now.
 You’re a possessive.
 There goes the nice guy, right?
 It was just at provisional nice guy until he gets what he wants.
 Okay, “I feel like I’ll lose her to another guy.
 She is beautiful and has men lining up wanting her.
 Very, very likely.”
 If you keep thinking, “I’m losing her.
 I’m losing her.”
 That’s the wrong mindset to becoming an attractive guy again in her eyes.
 So, you’ve already lost her.
 She’s already told you over and over and you’ve decided that you’re going to have complete disconnect.

 You cannot implement a complete disconnect or calibrated disconnected strategy, or any kind of ex back strategy, in fact, unless you let go of trying to possess her again.
-That’s why most people cannot actually implement a get the ex back strategy, because they’re actually doing all of those things – they’re supposed to be doing the good behavior in order to get her.
+That’s why most people cannot actually implement a get the ex back strategy, because they’re actually doing all of those things – they’re supposed to be doing the good behavior, the effective behavior in order to get her.
 But that very mindset of, “I’m going to do whatever it takes to get her back” is the very thing that will sabotage the whole enterprise.

 Which is why I say before you watch the Get Your Ex Back, you got to recover from the breakup so that you have that distance and independence and you can take it or leave it.
 That’s why in the course, I say before you start watching this Get Your Ex Back course, go through the Breakup Recovery course, which is much more important.
 Tommy has not recovered from the break-up.
 It’s day one.
 He is just implementing a little tactic, little strategy to manipulate her back into his life, and that will never work.
 You’ve got to recover from the break-up, get your mindset right, get your heart right in order to actually implement – put the mindset and psychology behind the actions and words, the behavior that you’re going to be doing as part of the Get Your Ex Back strategy.

-This is this great, moralistic, sexuality moralistic, judgmental attitude that comes out.
+This is this great, moralistic, sexually moralistic, judgmental attitude that comes out.
 This is very common among nice guys.
 They are usually co-dependent nice guys because they have a ton of shame.
 I’m going to be releasing soon a seminar series where I go in depth on shame.
 It’s not just for pick-up artists.
 Even worse than pick-up artists are the fake nice guys, which is almost all nice guys, who are trying to manipulate the woman or women to like them by being nice.
 I have a term for that, white knights, and most guys in the world who take the moral high ground are just white knights.
 They are fake.

 He says it here, “Fortunately for me, so far, they have repulsed her with their purely sexual approaches.”
 Notice that he won’t take a purely sexual approach.
 By the way, she does, right?
 She is like, “Look, I just want to have fun.”
 And she says to him over and over, “I love you, but only as a friend.
 We are at different stages.
 I can’t give you what you need and deserve.”
-She’s trying to friend zone the guy and she just keeps hooking up with them.
+She’s trying to friend zone the guy and she just keeps hooking up with him.
 Like, friend zone, there’s no emotions here, but we’ll have some flirty fun.

 He’s like, “Those guys, they just want sex.
 They’re awful.”
 What the fuck do you think she’s doing to you?
 Same fucking thing, but they’re so easy for these nice guys to take the moral high ground.
 It’s fake.
 He’s just waiting, “I hope I can manipulate her to get what I want by being a nice guy and maybe guilt her into it.”
 Whereas all these guys who are more forthright about what they want, “I hope those guys don’t get it”, but I think you actually have read the situation wrong.
 I’m not sure that’s actually correct.
 For all you know, she’s already hooked up with these purely sexual guys because she’s keeping you at arm’s length and not telling you everything.
 Also, she’s 37 and she seems self-aware enough to know she’s just looking for some fun and not a serious relationship.